-McLane, a Democrat, was the representative for Maryland's 4th congressional district from 1881 to 1883.
+McLane was the representative for Maryland’s 4th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1847 to Mar 1883, McLane missed 668 of 1,838 roll call votes, which is 36.3%.
 This is worse than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1848-Mar 1849||155||43||27.7%||0th|

 |Dec 1849-Feb 1850||108||8||7.4%||0th|

 |Dec 1879-Feb 1880||35||13||37.1%||75th|

 |Dec 1882-Mar 1883||100||52||52.0%||87th|

 The information on this page is originally sourced from a variety of materials, including: